-This is best illustrated by way of an example.
-A good example is the fragmented landscape of capacity payment mechanisms in Spain.
+- (338) The selective remuneration of certain types of capacity only will aggravate the missing money problem of non-remunerated types of capacity and more often than not eventually require the development of additional support measures targeted at those capacity types. - (339) An example is the fragmented landscape of capacity payment mechanisms in Spain.
 As early as in 1997 Spanish power plants started receiving targeted capacity remuneration.
-This however did not appear sufficient to address the generation adequacy problems, since in 2007 the scheme was complemented by an interruptibility scheme and later still, in 2010, by a preferential dispatch scheme for indigenous sources (coal).

-Another example is the tender for new capacity that is conceived as an emergency response to a perceived urgent need for new generation capacity which the market does not bring forward.
+This however did not appear sufficient to address the generation adequacy problems, since in 2007 the scheme was complemented by an interruptibility scheme and later still, in 2010, by a preferential dispatch scheme for indigenous sources (coal).127 - Another example is the tender for new capacity that is conceived as an emergency response to a perceived urgent need for new generation capacity which the market does not bring forward.
 If this is indeed the objective of the tender, and it is not accompanied by energy market improvements, it ignores the reasons why the market fails to make the investment decision on its own initiative.
 If market participants are not confident that the investment will generate a positive return on investment and therefore fail to make new investments, this may indicate that there is a general missing money problem in the market, such that market conditions are already negative for existing plants.
 The addition of a subsidized power plant to the merit order would only aggravate that situation.
 In other words, the addition of new generation capacity would only aggravate the missing money problem of existing capacity.
 This was evidenced by the information received by the Commission when Belgium intended to develop a tender for new gas-fired production capacity, which was argued to further deteriorate the already negative business models of existing gas-fired power plants.
 It is then only a matter of time until either a solution for the missing money problem of the existing plants imposes itself or the need for another tender or capacity mechanism arises (as a result of existing capacity closing or mothballing).
-Indeed, in all cases where a tender was launched, it was accompanied or followed by another mechanism.
+Indeed, in all cases where a tender was launched, it was accompanied or followed by another mechanism.128